cambridge-ceu/csd3/README.md

 ```
 followed by `qctool -help`.

-It is often the case that advanced versions of GNU C-related libraries are required, e.g., from R
+When advanced versions of GNU C-related libraries are required, e.g., from R
 ```
 library(plotly)
 ```